dipsuw/Capstone590/README.md

 The Seattle Gentrification Atlas combines data analysis with GIS-based visualizations to produce spatial maps to reflect how gentrification has changed Seattle since 2000.
 Visualizing patterns of gentrification provides increased insight into the disparate impact of socioeconomic changes among Seattle's neighborhoods.
 Users can explore (1) how gentrification effects each neighborhood, (2) how other demographic factors are related to gentrification, and (3) how Seattle neighborhoods are likely to change in 2018.

+## Data Used in Project
+ * The combined dataset with the demographic data: `blockgroup_data.csv`

+## Data Sources
+* The demographic data was downloaded from the Simply Analytics database.
+Simply Analytics is only accessible through academic institutions and public libraries that subscribe to the Simply Analytics database.
+* Easy Analytic Software, Inc. (EASI) is a New York-based independent developer of desktop and internet demographic data.
+  - SimplyAnalytics (2017).
+EASI/AGS Data 2000, 2010-17.
+Retrieved Feb.
+8-17 2017, from SimplyAnalytics database.

+## Tools Used in Project
+For information about how to label the data, see the notebook file: [Label_SimplyAnalyticsData.ipynb]((https://raw.githubusercontent.com/dipsuw/Capstone590/master/code/Label_SimplyAnalyticsData.ipynb).

+* Jupyter Notebook is an open-source web application for viewing and distributing code.
+To download the Jupyter Notebook application, see [Installation](https://jupyter.org/install.html), and for more information, see [Documentation](https://jupyter.org/documentation.html).
+* You will need Python 3.X and the following Python libraries to run the code in `Label_SimplyAnalyticsData.ipynb`.
+  - [Matplotlib](https://matplotlib.org) : will be used for data visualization
+  - [Numpy](http://www.numpy.org) : will be used for data calculations
+  - [Pandas](http://pandas.pydata.org) : will be used for data processing

 ## Contents of the Repository
-__NOTE:__ unless stated otherwise, these folders are for academic research purposes only.
-Although this repository is public, we recognize much of this material is copyrighted, and we have no intention of republishing this material.
+__NOTE__ Unless stated otherwise, these folders are for academic research purposes only.
+Although this repository is public, we recognize some of this material is copyrighted, and we have no intention of republishing this material.
 This repository is designed solely to facilitate the educational process.
  * [Lit-Review-Docs](https://raw.githubusercontent.com/dipsuw/Capstone590/master/Lit-Review-Docs) is a working directory containing documents related to the literature review for this project.
  * [Proposal-Docs](https://raw.githubusercontent.com/dipsuw/Capstone590/master/Proposal-Docs) is a working directory containing documents related to the proposal for the Seattle Gentrification Atlas.
- * [Sample-Visualizations](https://raw.githubusercontent.com/dipsuw/Capstone590/master/Sample-Visualizations) is a working directory containing ideas of how to visualize data in the Gentrification Atlas tool.